nvoff/nvoff/README.md

 ### About me

 Hi there, my name is Nikita Vokhmintsev .
 I am 23 years old, living and working in the city of Innopolis.
+My hobby is motion design and videographer.

 </br>
 </br>
 💻 I’m currently learning Python